canonical/cos-registration-agent/README.md

   --log-level {DEBUG,INFO,WARNING,ERROR,CRITICAL}
                         Set the logging level (default: None)

-Args that start with '--' can also be set in a config file (specified via --config).
+Positional arguments as well as args that start with '--' can also be set in a config file (specified via --config).
 Config file syntax allows: key=value, flag=true, stuff=[a,b,c] (for details, see syntax at https://goo.gl/R74nmi).
 In general, command-line values override config file values which override defaults.
 ```